Budibase/budibase/README.md

 - **Automate processes, integrate with other tools, and connect to webhooks.** Save time by automating manual processes and workflows.
 From connecting to webhooks, to automating emails, simply tell Budibase what to do and let it work for you.
 You can easily [create new automations for Budibase here](https://github.com/Budibase/automations) or [request new integrations here](https://github.com/Budibase/budibase/discussions?discussions_q=category%3AIdeas).

-- **Cloud hosting and self-hosting (coming soon) available.** Users will soon have the option to host with Budibase in AWS (available now) or self-host (coming very soon).
+- **Cloud hosting (available) and self-hosting (coming soon).** Users will soon have the option to host with Budibase in AWS (available now) or self-host (coming very soon).
 From the very beginning, we wanted our users to have the option to self-host.
 We understand the importance of having full control over data.
 This is why we are working incredibly hard to offer an easy path to self-hosting.
 If you are interested in self-hosting, please [join the conversation and add your thoughts](https://github.com/Budibase/budibase/discussions/648).

 ## ⌛ Status